tarasowski/backend/dynamodb/000_database_introduction.md

 `SET` the name of the arribute that we want to change followed by the new value for that attribute.
 `WHERE` which specifies which row or rows we want to change

-**Note:** The shortest statement will cause the most chane in the database.
+**Note:** The shortest statement will cause the most change in the database.
 If we would have a 1M records in the Employee table, the `SET   deptId = 3` would make 1M changes to that database.
 It will set the depratment Id to 3 for every employee

 #### DELETE FROM